Irritable Bowel Syndrome (IBS) : A Common Disorder of the Modern World

-The irritable bowel syndrome (IBS) largely disorder in the Western World.
-It occurs three times more often in women, and is often the source of gynecological problems and unbalance of the hormonal cycle.
-In men, symptoms are often contributed to by chronic prostatitis.
-Irritable bowel syndrome is a very common gastrointestinal discomfort associated with both loose and closed (constipated) stools.
-The herbal products is not a substitute for Western medicine; rather, it is provided as a complementary approach for preventive and supportive purposes, helping individuals maintain and promote the health of themselves and their families.
+Irritable bowel syndrome (IBS) is a widespread disorder in the Western world.
+It occurs three times more often in women and is often the source of gynaecological problems and hormonal cycle imbalance.
+In men, symptoms are often associated with chronic prostatitis.
+Irritable bowel syndrome is a very common gastrointestinal disorder associated with both loose and hard (constipated) stools.
+A compromised intestinal lining or bacterial imbalance (dysbiosis) allows harmful substances to trigger inflammation throughout the body.
+The herbal products prepared according to Dr. Gupta’s recipe are not a substitute for Western medicine!
 The described herbal products, according to Dr. Gupta’s prescription, are not available for sale.
-They are carefully formulated according to individually for people needs to support self-maintenance vitality and help maintain better health.
+They are carefully formulated according to individual needs to support vitality and help maintain better health.

-Ayurvedic traditional medicine never contradicts treatments recommended to a patient by their personal doctor or a specialist in Western medicine.
-Ayurvedic medicine has a holistic effect on the human body and achieves the best therapeutic results when combined with Western medicine.
+Traditional medicine never contradicts treatments recommended to a patient by their personal doctor or a specialist in Western medicine.
+Ayurveda and Sowa-Rigpa medicine have a holistic effect on the human body and achieve the best therapeutic results when combined with Western medicine.
 Conventional medicine, also known as Western or allopathic medicine, allows individuals to choose and have the right to use additional complementary traditional medicine recognized by the World Health Organization (WHO) to improve well-being or manage symptoms such as pain and nausea.
-Common examples include acupuncture, herbal product, massage therapy, meditation, yoga, deep breathing, osteopathic manipulation, reflexology, and dietary supplements such as vitamins, which are often used to complement medical care or support chronic pain management.
+Common examples include acupuncture, herbal products, massage therapy, meditation, yoga, deep breathing (pranayama), osteopathic manipulation, reflexology, and dietary guidelines prescribed by a traditional physician.

 How Dr. Gupta Creates a Personalized Herbal Formulation

-The according to Dr. Gupta’s recipe prescription Panchakarma: Vata, Pitta and Kapha products it contains an optimal number of beneficial strains (Pectinum, Silybum, Cuminum, Foeniculum, Coriandrum, Elettaria, Althaea, Linum, Zingiber, Trigonella, Aloe Vera, Nigella) that will help your intestines to establish balance and healthy microflora, which will affect the health of your entire body.
-It will reduce fatigue, improve skin appearance, strengthen the immune system for better liver condition and effectively protect you from the development of atherosclerosis, heart and brain stroke, angina pectoris and other cardiovascular diseases.
-Products are suitable for European metabolism and the environment with an emphasis on sustainability, high nutritional value of herbs from nature.
+The Panchakarma Vata, Pitta, and Kapha products, prepared according to Dr. Gupta’s prescribed recipe, contain an optimal number of beneficial strains (Pectinum, Silybum, Cuminum, Foeniculum, Coriandrum, Elettaria, Althaea, Linum, Zingiber, Trigonella, Aloe Vera, and Nigella) that help your intestines establish balance and healthy microflora, which in turn affects the health of your entire body.
+They help reduce fatigue, improve skin appearance, strengthen the immune system, support better liver health, and effectively protect against the development of atherosclerosis, heart and brain stroke, angina pectoris, and other cardiovascular diseases.
+The products are suitable for the European metabolism and environment, with an emphasis on sustainability and the high nutritional value of herbs derived from nature.

 Vata Panchakarma – Calming the Nervous System and the Colon

-The body anatomy therapeutic Vata dosha field in Ayurveda medicine encompasses the lower part of the body, specifically below the navel, including the colon (large intestine – the primary site of the dosha), pelvic organs, lower back, thighs, skin, ears, bones, and the nervous system.
-It acts as the driving force behind all movement, communication, and coordination in physiology.
+The Vata body type is associated with 80 specific disorders, predominantly characterized by pain and nervous system imbalances.
+In Ayurvedic medicine, the therapeutic field of the Vata dosha encompasses the lower part of the body, specifically below the navel, including the colon (large intestine – the primary site of this dosha), pelvic organs, lower back, thighs, skin, ears, bones, and the nervous system.
+Vata acts as the driving force behind all movement, communication, and coordination within the body.
 This includes the pelvis, rectum, hips, thighs, and lower limbs.
-Vata anatomy controls nervous impulses, voluntary and involuntary movements, and sensory perception (especially hearing via the ears).
-Bones, particularly where degeneration occurs, are a seat of Vata.
+Vata governs nervous impulses, voluntary and involuntary movements, and sensory perception (especially hearing through the ears).
+Bones, particularly where degeneration occurs, are considered a seat of Vata.
 The lungs are a secondary site, regulated by Vata for inhalation and exhalation.
-For balancing Vata-related intestinal issues – which typically involve dryness, gas, constipation, and irregular digestion – Ayurveda medicine recommends a combination of warming, unctuous (oily/moist), and nourishing prebiotics and probiotics.
+For balancing Vata-related intestinal issues – which typically involve dryness, gas, constipation, and irregular digestion – Ayurvedic medicine recommends a combination of warming, unctuous (oily/moist), and nourishing prebiotics and probiotics.
 The goal is to calm the nervous system, lubricate the intestines, and promote healthy, diverse gut flora.

 dr-gupta-vata-panchakarma